13 Transforming data

 grepal("light") %>% seecol()

-As we have seen, the pipe can be used to feed data inputs into functions, but is particularly useful when modifying tables of data (i.e., data frames or tibbles).
-In the rest of this and the next chapter, we will be using pipes to illustrate the tools provided by two popular tidyverse packages:
+As we have seen, R pipe operators are a tool for providing data inputs to functions.
+This functionality is particularly useful when modifying tables of data (i.e., data frames or tibbles) by R functions that are designed to re-shape or reduce data.
+In the rest of this and in the next chapter, we will be using pipes to illustrate the tools provided by two popular tidyverse packages:

 A good question to occasionally ask ourselves is: If both these packages transform data tables, what is the difference between dplyr and tidyr?
 We will revisit this question after introducing the essential commands of both packages (in Section 14.3.1).